Oloyede-Michael/WakaMate-AI/README.md

 We welcome contributions!
 Please fork the repo, create your feature branch, and submit a pull request.

-For further questions or support, please open an issue or contact the
+For further questions or support, check the about-us page for the Co-founders details.